-The input current to the step-down converter is discontinuous, therefore a capacitor is required to supply the AC current to the step-down converter while maintaining the DC input voltage.
+The input current to the step-down converter is discontinuous, therefore a capacitor is required to supply the AC current while maintaining the DC input voltage.
 Use low ESR capacitors for the best performance.
-Ceramic capacitors are preferred, but tantalum or low-ESR electrolytic capacitors may also suffice.
+Ceramic capacitors are preferred, but tantalum or low-ESR electrolytic capacitors will also suffice.
 Choose X5R or X7R dielectrics when using ceramic capacitors.

-Since the input capacitor (C1) absorbs the input switching current it requires an adequate ripple current rating.
+Since the input capacitor (C1) absorbs the input switching current, it requires an adequate ripple current rating.
 The RMS current in the input capacitor can be estimated by: